Payment Terms Defined

 • The Vendor may not assign or sublet any of its rights or obligations under the Agreement without the prior written consent of the Owner, which consent may be arbitrarily withheld.

 Interested in learning more or in acquiring an array of templates which cover the above terms?
-If you are planning to issue a RFP or RFQ, please visit our Special Offers page – RFQPro.com can help.
+If you are planning to issue an RFP or RFQ, please visit our Special Offers page – RFQPro.com can help.